• Skip to primary navigation

 How To Make Upcycled Denim Patchwork Quilted Stars Decoration

 I made these patchwork denim quilted stars as an upcycled Christmas decoration, but I think they would look great all year round.
-Don’t worry if you have never done patchwork before, this upcycle is an easy introduction.
+Don’t worry if you have never done patchwork; this upcycle is an accessible introduction.

-Also, as you use upcycled fabric from old jeans, which makes it a free craft too.
+Also, you use upcycled fabric from old jeans, making it a free craft.
 I used the denim scraps left over from all my other denim upcycles.

-It may not be traditional, but I love to add a bit of upcycled denim into my Christmas decorations.
-These patchwork denim stars are just one of my many Christmas decorations made from my old jeans.
+It may not be traditional, but I love adding upcycled denim to my Christmas decorations.
+These patchwork denim stars are just one of my many Christmas decorations from my old jeans.
 I’ve made denim Christmas trees, Scandi woven heart garlands and scrap denim angels.

-If you make these patchwork quilted stars a bit bigger (which is easy to do), they would also make good table mats to protect the dining table from hot dishes.
+If you make these patchwork quilted stars a bit bigger (which is easy), they would also make good table mats to protect the dining table from hot dishes.

 denim scraps for upcycling

-These denim stars featured in the A to Z of denim crafts.
+These denim stars are featured in the A to Z of denim crafts.

 What You Need To Make Patchwork Quilted Stars

 • Scraps of denim from old jeans.
-It is good to have denim in a variety of shades of indigo as this will only add to the project.
+Having denim in various shades of indigo is good, as this will only add to the project.

 • A metal button from a pair of old jeans.

-• Needle and thread, this project can be done either all by hand or a mixture of hand and machine sewing.
+• Needle and thread, this project can be done either by hand or by a mixture of hand and machine sewing.

 Diamond template for patchwork quilted denim stars.